tquilaanz/opportunity-products-adder/README.md

   </a>
 </p>

-#This Library
+#About This Tool
-Is contributed by <a href="http://www.tquilaanz.com/">Tquila ANZ team</a>.
-It is used in lightning experience.
-When the classic
+This tool has been developed by the <a href="http://www.tquilaanz.com/">Tquila ANZ team</a>.

-Salesforce.com is on, opportunity products can be added as a bulk way.
-However, in lightning experience(winter 17), bulk creating opportunity products is not available yet.
-Thus, it is worthwhile to share the Opportunity Products Adder Lightning components so that bulking creating opportunity products becoming possible in current Lightning experience.
+The purpose of this tool is to bring the "Add Multiple Products to an Opportunity" functionality of Salesforce Classic to Lightning Experience.
+Though this will likely be implemented natively by Salesforce at some point in the future, we used this as a learning exercise and thought we'd share the results with everybody.

+Once installed, you can add the Opportunity Product Adder to a Lightning Page to add multiple products to an opportunity, in a wizard style that will be recognisable to Salesforce Classic users.
+Select a pricebook, search for products and select them, then enter their details before adding them to an Opportunity.

+We hope you find this tool useful, but it is provided "as-is" - we've tested the tool, but can't anticipate every configuration, therefore if you find issues, please feel free to raise an issue.

 #Steps for set up
-(in lightning experience)

-1. Go to setup Home
-2. Go to Objects and Fields -> Object Manager
-3. Find "Opportunity" and click into it.
-4. Find Lightning Record Pages and click "New"
-5. Choose "Record Page" and click "Next"
-6. Select "Header, Subheader, Two Columns" and click "Next"
-7. Provide a Lable and in Object choose "Opportunity"
-8. Drag the Highlights Panel to the Header section
-9. Drag the Sales Path to the Sub Header section
-10. Drag the Tabs to the Left Column section
-11. Drag the related list to the Right Column section
-12. Rename Related tab to be "ACTIVITY" and drag Activities in it
-13. Drag Record Detail component in "DETAILS"
-14. Add Tab and name it as "Product Adder"
-15. Drag OpportunityProductsAdder Component into "PRODUCT ADDER" section
-16. Click "Save" and choose "Activate"
-17. Check "Active" checkbox and click "Save"
+Install the tool using the "Deploy to Salesforce" at the top of this README.
+Once that's done, the tool can be added to the Opportunity page (instructions assume user is in Lightning Experience)

+1. View an Opportunity Record
+2. Click on the cog icon in the top right and go to Edit Page
+3. Click on the Tabs area in the main component (e.g. where Activity and Chatter reside)
+4. On the right hand side, click Add Tab
+5. Click on the new Tab row, then set the tab to be Custom, then give the tab a name i.e. Add Products
+6. Click on the tab in the main App Builder area
+7. Drag the OpportunityProductsAdder component across from the left hand side onto the "Add Component Here" area
+8. Click Save then Activate.
+Assign the page as necessary.

-#Architect diagram
+#Architecture diagram
-To help understand how it works, please see the diagram below:
+To help understand how the architecture of the components in this tool, please see the diagram below:
 <img alt="Deploy to Salesforce"
     src="https://tquilaanz.box.com/shared/static/5fqof2t1154v30pfnxkpxamyw3oxpiki.jpeg" style="max-width:100%;" />